 Some of the numerous benefits of prenatal exercise

-Improved muscular balance may relieve backaches and general joint and muscle soreness which occur from a change in your posture and centre of gravity.
+Improved muscular balance can relieve backaches and general joint and muscle soreness that occur from a change in your posture and centre of gravity.

 Reduced leg cramps, swelling and water retention and easing of gastrointestinal discomfort.

 Strengthens the abdominal muscles reducing the level of diastis rectus (where your abdominals move apart to make room for the baby).